palantir/plottable/README.md

 We Want To Help!
 ---
 If you run into any problems using Plottable, please let us know.
 We want Plottable to be easy-to-use, so if you are getting confused, it is our fault, not yours.
-[Create an issue](https://github.com/palantir/plottable/issues) and we'll help you fix things, and fix the bug, or add a more helpful error message, or improve our documentation.
+[Create an issue](https://github.com/palantir/plottable/issues) and we'll be happy to help you out.

+API Changes in Progress
+---
+Please be aware: as of 9/12/2014, there is currently an API change underway.
+In the near future, plots like `Plot.Scatter` and `Plot.Line` will receive data differently, so that they can maintain multiple datasets instead of being stuck with only one.
+For more details, [see the API change proposal](https://github.com/palantir/plottable/wiki/Proposed-API-Change:-Multi-dataset-Plots).

 Development
 ---